leachj/ginlong-solis-scraper/README.md

 Dockerized version of [ginlong-scraper](https://github.com/dkruyt/ginlong-scraper)

+For Docker newbies i would suggest running this with Portainer https://www.portainer.io/installation/

+You can also move the environment variables into an ENV file and invoke that on the commandline when invoking the docker image.

+In the case of two inverters (see note below) once you have the deviceid you can set up two seperate docker containers and just vary the deviceId in the environment variables.

 Scrapes PV statistics from the Ginlong monitor pages and outputs it to influxdb, pvoutput or mqtt.

 There is a possibility it also works with the following inverters: Omnik Solar, Solarman and Trannergy Inverters